mammadjv/vehicle-registration-plate-recognition/README.md

 # Implementation of Vehicle Registration Plate Recognition using CNNs, my Bachelor Thesis.

 ##
-In this project, that was my bachelor thesis, a two-stage system is implemented for detection and recognition of the Persian plates in urban traffic cameras.
+In this project, that was my bachelor thesis, a two-stage system is implemented for detection and recognition of Persian plates in urban traffic cameras.
-For Plate Detection phase, that includes finding the location of the plates in each frame of the test video, the Faster-RCNN method is used that generates plates' bounding boxes.
+For the **Plate Detection** phase, that includes finding the location of plates in each frame of the test video, the **Faster-RCNN** method is used that outputs detected plates' bounding boxes.
-Next level, Plate Recognition, that predicts ID of the detected plates and actually behaves as an OCR module, includes two sub-levels:
+Next level, Plate Recognition, that predicts Id of the detected plates and actually behaves as an OCR module, includes two sub-levels:
-First, image segmentation and some low-level image processing algorithms are used to find character contours in the plate.
+First, image segmentation and some low-level image processing algorithms are used to find characters' contours in a given plate.
 Then, a deep convolutional neural network(SqueezeNet) with 22 classes is used to determine type of each character.

 ### Demo